OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-101.md

 ## Psalm 101:7

-> One who practices deceit shall not dwell within my house;
+> One who practices deceit shall not remain within my house;
-> One who speaks lies shall not maintain his position before me.
+> One who speaks lies shall not stand firm before me.

 ---

 ## Psalm 101:8

-> Every morning I will destroy all the wicked of the land,
+> Every morning I will remove all the wicked of the land,
-> So as to eliminate from the city of the Lord all those who do injustice.
+> So as to rid the city of the Lord of all those who commit injustice.